Setting up Support

 Specific Learning Differences (SpLDs)

-If you have a Specific Learning Difficulty (SpLD), such as dyslexia or dyspraxia, you'll need a full Educational Psychologist assessment completed in line with SpLD working group 2005/DfES guidelines.
+If you have a Specific Learning Difficulty (SpLD) such as dyslexia or dyspraxia, please provide us with your diagnostic report.
+Ideally, this would be a full Educational Psychologist assessment completed in line with SpLD working group 2005 / DfES guidelines.

 You may have accessed support in High School and Further Education, and have been provided with a document detailing the support you are entitled to.
 These documents are often known as JCQ "Access Arrangements" or a "Form 8."